AbdassalamAhmad/Gender-Classification/README.md

 * Used transfer learning to get Xception model pretrained on Imagnet.
 * Freeze its CNN layers and re-train the dense layers.
 * Used callbacks to save the best model.
-* Did some data augmentation to prevent overfitting and generalize our model.
+* Did some data augmentation to prevent overfitting and generalize the model.
-* Evalutaing the model, Aciheved 94% accuracy.
+* Evalutaing the model, Achived 94% accuracy.

 2. [multiplefaces.py](https://github.com/AbdassalamAhmad/Gender-Classification/blob/main/multiplefaces.py) : **Predict gender of every face detected.**
 * Used MTCNN library to detect faces.
-* Used matplotlib to draw a blue rectangle on every male face and red one on every female face.
+* Used matplotlib to draw a blue rectangle on male faces and red one on female faces.
 * Get the cropped face and feed it to the Xception pre-trained model to predict the gender.
 * **Count the number of male and female faces in the picture.**
 * It deploy the trained model to streamlit cloud.